Titles and Roles

 Dr. Godette played a central role in creating a radiation oncology residency program at Emory.
 She served for 10 years as director of the residency program.
 She has also served as the medical director and advisor for the Grady Radiation Therapy Technology School since 1998.

-Dr. Godette is actively involved in the community and participates in health fairs, educational workshops, multidisciplinary panels and support groups.
+She is actively involved in the community and participates in health fairs, educational workshops, multidisciplinary panels and support groups.
 She is also active in the international arena, working in partnership with colleagues in developing countries to advance the delivery and standard of cancer care.

 Dr. Godette was awarded the Woodruff Fund Clinical Teaching Support Award in Radiation Oncology in 2002 for her commitment to teaching.
+She has been consistently listed in Atlanta Magazine's annual "Top Doctors" issue since 2016.